premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2020-02-02-division-by-fraction.md

 |:---:|:---:|:---:|
 |4| &rarr; |8|

 Multiplication adds the number to itself.
 Division by a fraction splits the numbers and groups it.
-So, when we divide a number by a fraction or inverse the fraction and multiply the number, the result is the same.
+So, when we divide a number by a fraction or invert the fraction and multiply the number, the result is the same.

 I hope this explanation helps.